xnowbzhao/MDT/README.md

 The models have been converted for single-GPU inference: https://1drv.ms/f/c/1345fa17d336f6c3/IgDmdh7vfjrTS4AzLi3lMsCwAS6tQRaHgN7d3-HDbe58NkU?e=XmRL0G

+## Notes

+1. This code is provided as a single-threaded implementation.
+2. AI tools were used solely to assist with code refactoring, performance optimization, documentation, and debugging during the open-source preparation process.
+3. The current denoising-time measurement is inaccurate and should not be used directly for performance evaluation.
+Please modify the timing code accordingly when benchmarking the algorithm's runtime.

 ## Acknowledgement
 The code is based on [GNF](https://github.com/bldeng/GuidedDenoising), If you use any of this code, please make sure to cite these works.

-AI tools were used only to assist with code refactoring, efficiency optimization, documentation, and debugging during the open-source preparation process.